phillprice/myfitnesspal/README.md

 # Notice

-The component and platforms in this repository are not meant to be used by a user, but as a "strava" that custom component developers can build upon, to make more awesome stuff.
+The component and platforms in this repository are not meant to be used by a user, but as a "myfitnesspal" that custom component developers can build upon, to make more awesome stuff.

-This strava uses ['sampleclient'](https://github.com/ludeeus/sampleclient) to simulate what you actually might use in your integration.
+This myfitnesspal uses ['sampleclient'](https://github.com/ludeeus/sampleclient) to simulate what you actually might use in your integration.

 HAVE FUN! 😎